TritonXR/Paint-the-Town/README.md

 # Paint-the-Town

-I social VR experience in which players embody a color, engage with their environment through the act of painting, and, in turn, bring the scene to life.
+A social VR experience in which players embody a color, engage with their environment through the act of painting, and, in turn, bring the scene to life.

 **Our team**